MartinPacker/Db2-DDF-Analysis-Tool/README.md

 * SSIDCORR - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
 * BYMINUTE - to run a 1-step sample program that reports on a single subsystem at a 1-minute level.
 * BYSCLASS - to run a 1-step sample program that reports basic statistics for each WLM Service Class for each Db2 Subsystem ID.
+* BUCKETS - to run queries that create counts of transaction endings by minute and hour as buckets - for CPU and Response Time analysis.

 The intention is to add more reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)